Codecademy/docs/content/lua/concepts/tables/tables.md

 Clears all Indexes and Values from a table.

 ### table.clone(table : **table**) : table
-Returns a shallow copy of the provided table
+Returns a shallow copy of the provided table.
+A shallow copy refers to an independent clone seperate from its original table.

 ### table.concat(table : **Array**, separator : string, i : number?, j : number?) : string
 Returns the provided table as a string with the provided separator between each value.
 You may provide a starting index `i` and an ending index `j` but these parameters are _optional_.